mmondics/openshift-intro/README.md

     ![administrator-menu.png](/images/administrator-menu.png)

     The *Administrator* perspective is the default view for the OpenShift console for users who have an administrative access level.
-This perspective provides visibility into options related to cluster administration, the cluster operators running the OpenShift cluster itself, as well as a broader view of the projects associated with the currently logged-in user.
+This perspective provides visibility into options related to cluster administration, the cluster operators running the OpenShift cluster itself, as well as a broader view of the projects associated with the currently authenticated user.

     Your user credentials have the `cluster-reader` roleBinding.
 This is a read-only roleBinding that allows you to *see* most of what OpenShift has to offer administrators without allowing you to modify cluster objects.
 For example, typical non-admin users would not be able to complete the following few steps.